josoroma/etl-pipeline-for-langchain/README.md

 This project contains a Streamlit Chat interface and a Luigi ETL Pipeline that processes and stores documents into a Weaviate Vectorstore instance.

-The ETL pipeline performs several tasks, including: converting Jupyter notebooks and Python scripts to Markdown format, cleaning the code blocks in the Markdown files, removing unnecessary files and directories, and uploading the processed data to a Weaviate instance.
+The ETL pipeline performs several tasks: converting Jupyter notebooks and Python scripts to Markdown format, cleaning the code blocks in the Markdown files, removing unnecessary files and directories, and uploading the processed data to a Weaviate instance.

 - https://www.youtube.com/watch?v=R8swIcq549I